 Visitor on this site will be people who are interested in getting valuable and reliable information, so they do expect a more serious look and feel of the site’s image.

 The initial video is 12 minutes long.
 While it may offer good data, it is far too long for a page that fails to motivate visitors to stay on it.
-And no matter how motivated visitors are, 12 minutes of monologue is far too much for a first contact.
+And no matter how motivated visitors are, 12 minutes of a monologue is far too much for the first contact.

 Call to Action